hamzaugursumer/8WeekSqlChallenge/Case Study #3 - Foodie Fİ/README.md

 ## :pushpin: D. Outside The Box Questions

-## 1. How would you calculate the rate of growth for Foodie-Fi?
+:unlock: ## 1.
+How would you calculate the rate of growth for Foodie-Fi?

 (Foodie-Fi için büyüme oranını nasıl hesaplarsınız?)